frnmst/python-training/algorithms/README.md

   To do the actual classification the parenthesis property theorem, and similar have been used, so the discovery and finish attributes of each vertex have been used.

-  The `DfsEdgeTypeGraphNoTimes` does the same classification but instead of using the former attributes for the *B* and *F* type edges, it simply checks if a vertex is an ancestor of the other.
+- The `DfsEdgeTypeGraphNoTimes` does the same classification of `DfsEdgeTypeGraph`, but instead of using the former attributes for the *B* and *F* type edges, it simply checks if a vertex is an ancestor of the other.
 This is done by traversing the BF tree in the right manner using the parent attributes.
 This version can also tell if a cross vertex is between two different BF trees or not. *Warning: this algorithm has not been proven to be right (although it seems so)*.

 ## License